Skip to content

 Bitwise XOR, ^

-Binary caret (bitwise XOR) operator ^ applies a bitwise XOR, which performs the logical exclusive OR operation on each pair of the corresponding bits of operands.
-The result in each position is 11 if only one of the bits is 11, but will be 00 if both are 00 or both are 11.
-In this it performs the comparison of two bits, giving 11 if the two bits are different, and 00 if they are the same.
+The binary caret (bitwise XOR) operator ^ applies a bitwise XOR, performing the logical exclusive OR operation on each pair of corresponding bits of the operands.
+The result in each position is 11 if exactly one of the bits is 11, or 00 if both bits are 00 or both bits are 11.
+Thus, it compares two bits, yielding 11 if the bits are different and 00 if they are the same.

-It is useful for inverting selected bits of an operand (also called toggle or flip), as any bit may be toggled by “XORing” it with 11.
+It is useful for inverting selected bits of an operand (also called toggling or flipping), as any bit can be toggled by “XORing” it with 11.

 let two: Int = 2;